clovisphere/swahili-time-converter/README.md

 # swahili-time-converter

-European/English time to its Swahili equivalent
+Simple class that convert given European time to its Swahili equivalent.